Miller-Kyle/chef-gpt/README.md

 ## Usage

 Once deployed, the application can be accessed via an HTTP endpoint provided by the Azure Function.
 Send a POST request with the desired recipe parameters (e.g., dietary preferences, time constraints) to generate a recipe and receive an AI-generated image of the meal.

+## Model Instructions and Safety Parameters

+The model's instructions are stored in [gpt-instructions-safety](./model-instruction/gpt-instructions-safety.md).
+A Powershell script is provided to easily turn the markdown into a string that can be passed as the model's system message.
+The safety parameters are adapted from the sample safety instructions in Azure AI Studio, they are not complete and should not be assumed correct.

 ## Sequence